Getting Started

 .
 This time around, we are finding the module Reader

-by doing an handler lookup, based on the Trait we are interested in.
+by doing a provider lookup, based on the Trait we are interested in.

 The rest of the implementation hasn't actually changed one bit compared to our first functor example.
 You can get further convinced by this last sentence, considering the following tweak: